-Overall, the County's vulnerability has not changed; however, the increased transport of Bakken oil via rail through the County may increase the risk to areas along the rail lines.
-The entire County will continue to be exposed and vulnerable to hazardous substances incidents.
+Overall, Sussex County remains vulnerable to hazards materials release events.
+The increased transport of Bakken oil via rail through the county may increase the risk to areas along the rail lines.
+The entire county will continue to be exposed and vulnerable to hazardous substances incidents.